Hawaiideveloper/k8-provisions/README.md

 Experimental:

-we left off on this chat:
+we left off on this chat: was calico